Complete Backpacking Guide Gates Of The Arctic National Park

 Hiking Poles

-I would consider hiking poles just mandatory for this kind of terrain.
+I consider hiking poles just mandatory for this kind of terrain.
 For pretty much anybody.

 You’ll likely be hiking over some very diverse terrain, from moraine and boulder fields, talus and scree, muskeg, tundra, spruce forest, up steep mountains, sidehilling steep mountains, etc, and there’s simply no substitute for extra balance.
 Just go ahead and bring yourself some hiking poles.